forestgrape/coronavirus/monitor_and_control.md

 ### Reduce Alcohol Consumption
 The history of prohibition dates back nearly as long, as history itself has been handed down.
 Full prohibition never really worked.
 Today many countries have increased taxes.
 Often the taxes are not very high, just enough to reduce consumption but smuggling doesn't pay off.
 * ThinkThrough:
   * Drinking a lot of alcohol diminishes the immune system.
 Alcohol concentration is higher in the pharynx while drinking and can prevent recognizing symptoms.
   * Alcohol reduces the ability to concentrate and rashly action are more common, that's why no driving.
 Permanent following of corona prevention measures needs concentration.
 * Comment: In restaurants non alcoholic drinks should be noticeable cheaper than alcoholic ones.

 ### Gastronomy
 * Evidence: Where the transmission chains have been analyzed (e.g. Hong Kong, South Korea)[citation in work] it has been shown that gastronomy and especially in the evening plays a key role in the transmission of Covid.
 * ThinkThrough:
   * Many people from different backgrounds and regions sit often densely in the same room, this is ideal for SARS-Cov-2 to spread.
 * Comment:
+  * Good ventilation is important.
-  * In regions where the death rate is above 2.5 per million and cases are increasing, most gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
-If open during the day, the ventilation needs to be good.
+  * In regions where the death rate is above 2.5 per million and cases are increasing, gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
   * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
-  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. Families) should take special care in general including gastronomy at high Covid rates, since they already are possible angle points for transmission.
+  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission including in gastronomy, since they already are possible angle points for transmission.

 ### Corona Conform Schooling